- categoryProject Management

 Basecamp has broad integration capabilities.
 It can be connected with applications and tools for event management, communication, task tracking, issue tracking, and accounting:

 Microsoft Project can integrate with most of Microsoft Products such as SharePoint, Excel, and Teams.
 Aside from these integrations, Microsoft Project integrates with software products and platforms for project management, automation, business intelligence, portfolio management, and time and expense tracking:

 - Genius Project

 Basecamp and Microsoft Project have rich features that have proven to help thousands of businesses everywhere.
 In choosing a project management software for your business, take important details into consideration.

-If you want to look for additional recommended software products, use our Product Selection Tool to get a list of other project management solutions to consider.
+If you want to look for additional recommended software products, use our PM Software Selection Tool to get a list of other project management solutions to consider.